< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On February 18, 1943, the second of Boeing's top-secret XB-29 prototype Superfortress bombers catches fire 20 minutes after takeoff from Boeing Field and crashes into the Frye Packing Plant.
 Lead Boeing test pilot Eddie Allen and 10 crewmen perish along with 19 workers in the meat-processing factory.
-Although the event could not be concealed, the identity of the aircraft type -- which will drop the first atomic bombs on Japan -- remains classified until the end of World War II.
+Although the event cannot be concealed, the identity of the aircraft type -- which will drop the first atomic bombs on Japan -- will remain classified until the end of World War II.

 Birth of a Superfortress